 Who doesn’t want to make Botox last longer?
 Besides being expensive, it’s not exactly fun to receive anti-wrinkle injections.
 Here are some helpful tips to keep your wrinkles at bay:

 - Don’t touch your face after treatment!
-Resist the urge to massage the treated area since it can lead to bad results.
+Please resist the urge to massage the treated area since it can lead to bad results.

 - Avoid the sun like the plague.
-When you do go out, use a high SPF sunscreen, wear a hot, and use sunglasses.
+When you go out, use a high SPF sunscreen, wear a hat, and put on sunglasses.
 Besides improving your results, avoiding the sun slows the skin aging process.
 You should always use sunscreen on your face when you go outside, not just after Botox.

 - Avoid strenuous activities.
 Physical activity needs to be on hold for 24 hours post-treatment.

 - Don’t smoke.
 Cigarettes and wrinkles don’t go well together.
 Did you know that smoking weakens and damages your skin?
-Smoking is known to make your skin look older plus it’s bad for you from a health standpoint.
+Smoking makes your skin look older and bad for you from a health standpoint.
 Consider using this as an opportunity to stop smoking.

 - Avoid alcohol.
-Besides leading to poor Botox outcomes, drinking dries out your skin which leaves you looking older than your age.
+Besides leading to poor Botox outcomes, drinking dries out your skin, leaving you looking older than your age.

 Does Botox make you look older after it wears off?

-Are you wondering what will happen after the Botox wears off?
-As it wears off, your wrinkles will begin to reappear but they won’t be worse than before.
+What will happen after the Botox wears off?
+As it wears off, your wrinkles will reappear but won’t be worse than before.
 Although the sudden reappearance of wrinkles can come as a shock, it’s just a sign that it’s time for another round of Botox.

 While Botox only temporarily reduces fine lines and wrinkles, it’s nothing a maintenance appointment can’t fix.
-If you keep to a proper maintenance schedule, the muscles causing the wrinkles will become weaker.
+If you maintain a proper maintenance schedule, the muscles causing the wrinkles will weaken.
 That means that with time, the spacing between injections will decrease further and further.

 Botox side effects: What’s the worst that can happen?